AdobeDocs/commerce-php/src/pages/developer/components/indexing/optimization.md

 ## Indexer Table Switching

-Magento optimizes certain indexer processes to prevent deadlocks and wait locks caused by read/write collisions on the same table.
-In these cases, Magento uses separate tables for performing read operations and reindexing.
+Adobe Commerce and Magento Open Source optimize certain indexer processes to prevent deadlocks and wait locks caused by read/write collisions on the same table.
+In these cases, the application uses separate tables for performing read operations and reindexing.
 As a result of this table switching process, customers are not impacted when you run a full reindex.
 For example, when `catalog_product_price` is reindexing, customers won't be slowed down as they navigate on Categories pages, search products, or user layer navigation filters with price filters.

-Magento uses the following tables to support table switching.
+The application uses the following tables to support table switching.

 Indexer name | Tables used
 --- | --- | ---